-What services do we provide to the NIH?
+What services does EDI provide for the NIH?

-- Collaborate with internal and external partners to gather and interpret data as well as to improve data collection processes.
+- Collaborate with internal and external NIH partners to identify and address barriers to equal employment opportunities.